-Modern Languages (MA) (from September 2019)
+Modern Languages (MA)

-Modern Languages at Leiden University
+Why study Modern Languages at Leiden University?

 - Gain professional experience by doing an individual research project with a staff member, or an internship as part of your programme.

 - Become part of the linguistics community at Leiden University by attending events such as Linguistics seminars or by becoming involved in the T.W.I.S.T. study association for BA and MA linguistics students in Leiden.